rober-m/advantages-haskell-cardano-node/200_introduction.md

 ## 2. Node Components

-The node itself is made out of several inter-connected component parts:
+The node itself is made out of several inter-connected components:
 - **The settlement layer (also known as Ledger):** A multi-era ledger implementation derived from a set of formal specifications.
 This is where the core Cardano entities are defined as well as the *rules* for using them.
 This is the *bedrock* on top of which all other components build upon.
 - **The consensus layer:** An implementation of the consensus layer of the *Ouroboros family* of protocols.
 This layer is responsible for both running the blockchain consensus protocol and maintaining all the state required to make such decisions.
 If you've heard about "The Hard-Fork Combinator", this is where you can find it.
 - **The networking layer:** A peer-to-peer networking stack geared towards Proof-of-Stake systems.
-This includes a framework for writing *typed protocols* with supports for pipelining, multiplexing and various protections against adversarial peers.
+This includes a framework for writing *typed protocols* with support for pipelining, multiplexing and various protections against adversarial peers.
 - **The scripting layer (also known as Plutus):** A scripting language embedded in the Cardano ledger to provide *smart-contract capabilities* to the network.
 At its core, it is a typed Lambda-Calculus which acts as low-level interpreted assembly code.

 The Cardano node is a complex piece of software built upon layers of cutting-edge research.
 Due to this complexity, we will dedicate a separate lecture to explain each component (and how implementing it in Haskell affected it) to do them justice.